nodeca/bag.js/README.md

 - `unique` - a token stored with the cached item.
 If you request the same item again with a different token the script will be fetched and cached again.
 - `live` - force cache bypass, for development needs.
+- `cached` - force request from cache only.

 callback params: